menacit/logging_course/05-time_and_clocks.md

 Some time zones differ by
 **30 or 45 minutes**.

-Some places don't even want
+(Some places don't even want
-24 hour days.
+24 hour days!)

 ![bg right:30%](images/05-penguins_and_bears.jpg)